wp-plugins/formspammertrap-for-comments/readme.txt

 This section describes how to install the plugin and get it working.

 1. Download the zip file, uncompress, then upload to `/wp-content/plugins/` directory.
 Or download, then upload/install via the Add Plugin page.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Change settings in Settings, 'FormSpammerTrap for Comments Settings'
+1. Change settings in Settings, 'FormSpammerTrap for Comments Settings' to your requirements.

+* Note: do a "Save" on the FormSpammerTrap for Comments Settings page once after an upgrade to ensure all is well; your settings will be preserved.

 == Frequently Asked Questions ==

-**How do you block spam bots?**
+**  How do you block spam bots? **

 We use a technique that looks for human interaction with the comment form.
 The name, email, and comment text area plus other required fields are all checked for this human interaction.

-**What happens to a spam bot filling out the form, or submitting form data via an automated process?**
+** What happens to a spam bot filling out the form, or submitting form data via an automated process? **

 The spam bot is redirected to our FormSpammerTrap page at www.FormSpammerTrap.com .
 The comment is essentially 'thrown away'; it isn't added to your posts' comment.
 Your site doesn't even see the submission, which might reduce the load on a busy site.

-**But can't I block comment spam with (take your pick: captchas, hidden fields, CSS tricks, silly questions, whatever)?**
+** But can't I block comment spam with (take your pick: captchas, hidden fields, CSS tricks, silly questions, whatever)? **

 Those techniques just don't work with modern spam-bots.
 Captchas are easily bypassed.
 Hidden fields are not hidden to the smarter spam bots, neither are CSS tricks that hide a field from display.
 And silly questions are just irritating.

 Our technique requires a human to interact with the form.
 Form spamming bots can't provide that interaction.
 And without that human interaction, submitting the form sends the submitter to our FormSpammerTrap.com site.
 The comment is never saved.
 So you don't see the form spam.

-**Does the technique also work with Contact Us forms?**
+** Does the technique also work with Contact Us forms? **

 No, it is only for comments.
 But we have a free solution on our FormSpammerTrap.com web site that will apply the same techniques to Contact Us forms.
 It is easy to implement; it's just a template that should work with the theme you are using.

-**Are there things on my site that will not work with this plugin?**
+** Are there things on my site that will not work with this plugin? **

 Perhaps.
 Any plugin that modifies the comment form might interfere with our technique.
 If you have problems, you can temporarily disable our plugin, or the other comment form plugin, and see if the problem re-occurs.